 Kitting out any home calls for decisions, big and small.
 And whether you should opt for a heat pump or a new boiler is likely to be one of the bigger ones.

 So, to help you choose, we’ve explored the essential factors to consider.
-Whether you’re aiming for reduced heating costs, energy efficiency or a lower carbon footprint, read our comprehensive guide to finding the right solution for your home.
+Whether you’re aiming for reduced heating costs, energy efficiency or a lower carbon footprint, read our comprehensive guide to finding the right energy tech for your home.

 What heating systems are available in the UK?